rnc-archive/react-native-google-analytics/README.md

 ## Usage

-Below is an example that utilizes this library along with `react-native-ab` for A/B testing.
+Below is an example that utilizes this library along with enhanced ecommerce functionality and `react-native-ab` for A/B testing.

 ```javascript
 'use strict';